-These two short videos offer a perspective vital for staying sane, sober, and on-purpose in contracting, crazy-making times.
-They are especially recommended for those who regularly or periodically participate in Michael’s weekly “Post Doom, No Gloom, via Zoom” community support calls.
+These three videos offer a perspective vital for staying sane, sober, and on-purpose in contracting, crazy-making times.
+They are especially recommended for those who regularly or periodically participate in our weekly “Post Doom, No Gloom” or “Post Doom Bloom” community support Zoom calls.

 New Serenity Prayer: Emotional Support for Climate Anxiety and Environmental Dread

 This 25-minute video was created to help people experience as little suffering as possible, now and in the near-term future, by providing a clear and compelling guide for “accepting what we cannot change, changing the things we can, and having the wisdom to know the difference.”